||2 weeks ago|

 chmod +x airupnp-osx-multi).
 Note that if you choose to download the whole repository (instead of individual files) from you web browser and then unzip it, then in the bin/ sub-directory, file permissions should be already set.

-In Docker, you must use ‘host’ mode to enable audio webserver.
+In Docker, you must use 'host' mode to enable audio webserver.
 Note that you can't have a NAT between your devices and the machine where AirConnect runs.

 For Sonos & Heos players, set latency by adding